Gurobi/gurobi-modelanalyzer/docs/source/quickstart_scaling.rst

    m_scaled.optimize()

+:py:func:`~gurobi_modelanalyzer.scale_model` returns a fully constructed :ref:`ScaledModel <APIScaledModelLabel>` object.
+You can inspect it before solving — for example, examine the scaling factors, check coefficient ranges, or inspect variables and constraints — and call ``optimize()`` only when ready.

 The scaled model is solved in the transformed space.
 To retrieve the solution values in the original variable space: